Kale Brussels Sprout Pear Salad

 Kale Brussels Sprout Salad with Pears

-With pears, nuts and crumbled blue cheese, this kale brussels sprout salad is perfect for fall-winter meals.
-The greens are intense (in a good way), so I like pairing them with the taste of sweet fruit and strong cheese.
+With pears, nuts and crumbled blue cheese, this kale brussels sprout salad is perfect for fall and winter meals.
+The greens are crunchy and intense in a good way, so I like pairing them with the taste of sweet fruit and strong cheese.
 It’s dressed in sherry vinaigrette.

 Why You’ll Love This Salad